codeclimate/styleguide/README.md

 [lets-not]: https://robots.thoughtbot.com/lets-not

-The overall guiding principal behind these rules is the following:
+The overall guiding principle behind these rules is the following:

 A developer should be able to view any `it` block in isolation --without its `context`, without its `before`, without any `let`s it uses-- and understand